Lancaster City and Millersville University have signed the “We Are Still In” declaration to uphold the Paris Climate Agreement.

 Don’t have a recycling service from your trash company?
 Still want to make sure your recyclables get recycled?
 The Lancaster County Solid Waste Management Authority (LCSWMA) has recycling drop-off locations!
 You can take your recyclables to the Transfer Station Complex, Lancaster Waste-to-Energy Facility, or Frey Farm Landfill.
 When taking items to drop-off locations, make sure you’re only taking recyclable things.
 LCSWMA only takes the “Big Four”; corrugated cardboard, plastic bottles and jugs (without lids), metal food and beverage cans, and glass bottles and jars (also without lids).
 All other trash can be thrown away, and will be turned into renewable energy!

-air air quality Beer biking central pennsylvania children city clean energy Climate Change Community composting Earth Day ecofriendly electronics Energy Environmental farming food food insecurity food waste Green grocery store kids Lancaster lancaster city Lancaster County LCSWMA Local Millersville millersville university Pennsylvania plastics pollution Recycle Recycling reusable solar Sports supermarket sustainability sustainable Terracycle trees Waste water
+air air quality Beer biking brewery central pennsylvania city clean energy climate Climate Change College Community composting Earth Day ecofriendly electronics Energy Environmental farming food food waste Green grocery store Lancaster lancaster city Lancaster County LCSWMA litter Local Millersville millersville university natural Pennsylvania plastics Recycle Recycling reusable solar Sports sustainability sustainable Terracycle trees Waste water

 Sources